jorgschonau/jorgschonau.github.io/methodology.md

  unnest_tokens(word, text) %>%
  anti_join(stop_words)
 ```
-In hindsight, using the entire stop_words list seems to be somewhat agressive.
-As a consequence, words that carry sentiments, such as "interesting" or "young", are being excluded.
-If I was to start a similar project again, I would probably sub set the stop_words and only use 1 or 2 of the dictionaries.
+In hindsight, using the entire stop_words list seems to be somewhat excessive.
+As a consequence, words that carry sentiments, such as "interesting" or "young", were being excluded.
+It actually turned out later that removing stopwords wans't necessary at all as stopwords wouldn't interfere in the sentiment scoring.
+So if I was to start a similar project again, I would either refrain from removing stopwards or at least create a sub set the stop_words and only use 1 or 2 of the dictionaries.

 ## Tidytext Format